 Her best friend was my Dad.

 When I came to visit, I became her #1.
-Just the sweetest thing.

 She was spoiled rotten and she deserved every minute of it.